Madison County Sanitary Landfill

-EPA has conducted a range of community involvement activities at the Madison County Landfill site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices and public meetings on cleanup activities and updates.
+EPA conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public notices and public meetings.

-Ground water treatment and monitoring will continue for the site until drinking water standards are met.
-An investigation for additional source material is starting in 2011.
+Ground water treatment and monitoring are ongoing at the site.
+An investigation for additional contaminated material near the landfill began in 2011.

 North Florida Junior College